-The steps for the prevention of actinic keratosis are the same as those for the prevention of all skin cancers.
-Limit sun exposure by limiting outdoor activities during the hours of 10am-4pm.
-When you are outside, wear protective clothing including wide brimmed hats, long sleeve shirts and long pants and, if possible, clothing with a SPF factor.
+The steps for the prevention of actinic keratosis treatment are the same as those for the prevention of all skin cancers.
+Limit sun exposure by limiting outdoor activities during the hours of 10 am-4 pm.
+When you are outside, wear protective clothing including wide-brimmed hats, long sleeve shirts, and long pants, and, if possible, clothing with an SPF factor.
 Also, frequently apply sunscreen with a sun protection factor (SPF) of 30 or higher that protects against UVA and UVB rays.

 Actinic keratosis is diagnosed during a skin exam.
-Sometimes a specialized magnifying glass called a dermatoscope is used.
-If the dermatologist is concerned that a growth may be skin cancer, then a biopsy may be performed.
+Sometimes a specialized magnifying glass called a dermatoscopy is used.
+If the dermatologist is concerned that growth may be skin cancer, then a biopsy may be performed.

-What are the management and treatments options for actinic keratoses?
+What are the management and treatment options for actinic keratoses?

 In office procedures